 Community Grants Policy and Application Forms

-It is the policy of the City of Kimberley to consider, within its financial capacity, financial support to registered community organizations within the City, in the form of both cash and in-kind grants.
+It is the policy of the City of Kimberley to consider, within its financial capacity, financial support to registered community organizations within the City.
 This support is provided in recognition of the value these organizations provide to the well-being and vibrancy of the community and in helping the City retain a strong community focus.

 The City recognizes that supporting volunteer community-based organizations is fundamental to maintaining our quality of life.
 The City thereby budgets an amount not exceeding 2% of the municipal tax levy annually to the Community Grants Program.
 The goal of this policy is to establish open and transparent guidelines for the evaluation and distribution of Community Grants.

 Please see the full Community Grants Policy for more information.
 (Amended October 2023)

 The intake for 2024 applications is now open.
 Applications will be due at 4:00 p.m. on Wednesday, November 15th, 2023.
 This will not affect 2024 grant allocation timing as applications will be accepted for projects taking place between January 1st, 2024 - December 31, 2024.

 Please note that the 2024 Project/Events Grants process has changed.
 The City will no longer offer in-kind grants in the same way.
 Applicants will still be eligible to apply for City staff time and equipment, however, grants will be awarded as cash only.
 If City staff time and equipment is required, organizations will book through the Parks and Facilities Department and will be billed directly after the conclusion of their event.